Get the value of a statistical variable at a given place and time

 =DCGET(dcids, variable, date)

-date is optional.
-If it’s not specified, the function returns the latest observation of the variable.
+date- The date or dates of interest.
+If this argument is not specified, the API will return the latest observation of the variable.

 The value of the variable at those places on the specified date (or on the latest available date, if no date is specified).